emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 of syntax, evaluation of arguments, [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), etc.
 These topics are all important, of course -- but when I want to learn something, it really helps me to see an example.

-But creating examples for the purpose of learning or teaching isn't easy.
+However, creating examples for the purpose of learning or teaching isn't easy.
 In my opinion, the perfect learning/teaching
 example:

 * Exhibits the topic being studied in a non-trivial way